Mass Tort Lawsuit Overview

 - Ability to coordinate multiple cases through MDL

 Be sure to contact an attorney as soon as possible to begin the legal process and avoid any unnecessary delays.
+Multiple factors can determine how long civil lawsuits take to settle.

 Mass Tort Funding and Financing